Complete Financial Questionnaire

 Like, it’d be a bit of a sickener to pay out for cover only to go into cardiac arrest and have a claim denied because you weren’t defibrillator-ed.

-You’d probably keel over with another heart attack if you depended on the insurance to cover your hospital bills and time off work.
+You’d probably keel over with a proper heart attack if you depended on that insurance to cover your hospital bills and time off work.

 But wait…does that mean I shouldn’t get Critical Illness Cover at all?